bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/carmine_interview.md

 >
 > [Fails to process.
 Overridden by fear loop.]
 >
-> "It's regarding planet HIP's response to the ADAM chatbot, the one Dr. Lauren was working on decoding before we
+> 'It's regarding planet HIP's response to the ADAM chatbot, the one Dr. Lauren was working on decoding before we
 > scrambled his brain with that neural excavation.
-Well, Ren.. w-who you convinced to pick up where his father left
+Well, Ren... w-who you convinced to pick up where his father left
 > off after he died, completely clueless that we're the reason his dad ended up catatonic… he's finalised the blueprints.
 > It's some kind of Æ, light years beyond the grasp of our current understanding.
 She claims to be the salvation of mankind.
 > She's in Ren's lab.
-And she... s-she wants to talk to you."
+And she... s-she wants to talk to you.'
 >
 > [Room temp: drops.
 Silence logged.
 Smartglass goes matte.]
 >